cmureadme/readme-docs/src/readme-website/setup.md

 1. Python
 1. source code
 1. venv
-1. learning how Django works
+1. getting Django set up
-1. contributing notes
+1. and other contributing notes

 ### Python
 As of writing, we use Django 5.1, which requires Python 3.10 to 3.12.
 Get one of those.
 Newer is probably better.
 Install Python [here](https://www.python.org/downloads/).
 Already have an outdated Python version?
 Get a new one and pay attention to the venv step.